chibisnorlax/acnhfaq/index.md

 ### What defines a week and a day in-game?
 An in-game week begins on Monday at 5:00 AM, and is when your weekly NPC visitor schedule and Nook’s Cranny items are determined.
 An in-game day begins at 5:00 AM and ends at 4:59 AM the following day.

-### How can I get eight hits from a rock?
+### How can I get 8 hits from a rock?
 Dig two holes diagonally in one of the corners around the rock.
 Stand in the corners and hit the rock with a shovel.
-You should be able to hit the rock eight times without being knocked away.
+You should be able to hit the rock 8 times without being knocked away.
 See below for an example.
 ![Rock Drops GIF](/assets/rockdrops.gif)

 ### What does eating fruit/turnip/cupcake/candy/lollipop do?